AckerlyXu/heima/articles/notification-hubs/notification-hubs-push-notification-fixer.md

 1. **PNS developer portal**

     Verify them at the respective PNS developer portal (APNS, GCM, WNS etc) using our [Getting Started Tutorials].

 2. **Azure Classic Management Portal**

     Go to the Configure tab to review and match the credentials with those obtained from the PNS developer portal.

     ![][4]

 ###Verify registrations

 1. **Visual Studio**

     If you use Visual Studio for development then you can connect to Azure and view and manage a bunch of Azure services including Notifications Hub from "Server Explorer".
 This is primarily useful for your dev/test environment.

     ![][9]

     You can view and manage all the registrations in your hub which are nicely categorized for platform, native or template registration, any tags, PNS identifier, registration id and the expiration date.
 You can also edit a registration on the fly - which is useful say if you want to edit any tags.

     ![][8]

+    > [!NOTE]
-	> [AZURE.NOTE] Visual Studio functionality to edit registrations should only be used during dev/test with limited number of registrations.
+    > Visual Studio functionality to edit registrations should only be used during dev/test with limited number of registrations.
 If there arises a need to fix your registrations in bulk, consider using the Export/Import registration functionality described here - [Export/Import Registrations](https://msdn.microsoft.com/zh-cn/library/dn790624.aspx)

 2. **Service Bus explorer**

     Many customers use ServiceBus explorer described here - [ServiceBus Explorer] for viewing and managing their notification hub.
 It is an open source project available from code.microsoft.com - [ServiceBus Explorer code]

 ###Verify message notifications

 1. **Azure Classic Management Portal**

     You can go to the "Debug" tab to send test notifications to your clients without needing any service backend up and running.

     ![][7]

 2. **Visual Studio**

     You can also send test notifications from the comforts of Visual Studio:

     ![][10]

     You can read more on the Visual Studio Notification Hub Azure explorer functionality here -

     - [VS Server Explorer Overview]
     - [VS Server Explorer Blog post - 1]
     - [VS Server Explorer Blog post - 2]

 ###Debug failed notifications/ Review notification outcome